SISO Output Affine Feedback Transformation Group and Its Faa di Bruno Hopf Algebra: Acknowledgments

 \section{Acknowledgments}

 The first author was supported by grant SEV-2011-0087 from the Severo Ochoa Excellence Program at the Instituto de Ciencias Matem\'{a}ticas in Madrid, Spain.
-The second author was supported by Ram\'on y Cajal research grant RYC-2010-06995 from the Spanish government.
-This research was also support by a grant from the BBVA Foundation.
+This research was also supported by a grant from the BBVA Foundation.